huafengyu/AVVRV2045/index.md

 The goal of this effort "Vision 2045 of Verification & Validation for Autonomy" is to build that comprehensive list of V&V needs, develop a roadmap to achieve them, identify the services they can enable, and point to the certification gaps they fill.
 This effort will serve as support for NASA’s internal, long range, planning exercises which will inform the funding requirements that support this evolution of technology.
 Questions that need to be addressed include:
 1. What are the new technologies needed to enable increasingly autonomous air services?
 Each new technology should be accompanied by examples of services it enables.
 2. What are the limitations of current V&V capabilities with respect to these new technologies?
-For example, are current testing techniques sufficient for deploying MLenabled systems?
+For example, are current testing techniques sufficient for deploying ML-enabled systems?
 Answers should consider the projected use of these technologies as well as their possible re-use in different contexts (applications, environments, and so on).
 3. Where do the current certification standards (such as DO-178C) fail to address assurance needs for these technologies or fail to take into account V&V results associated with the new technologies?
 4. What role can new certification approaches such as Overarching Properties or safety cases play in the certification of increasingly autonomous systems?
 5. What paradigm shifts in the existing regulations are necessary to implement new certification approaches?